loveymond/calendar/README.md

 A hash of parameters.
 All parameters are optional.

 * `eventName`   string  The desired event to trigger the date picker.
 Default: 'click'
-* `date`    String, Date or array   The selected date(s) as string (will be converted to Date object based on teh format suplied) and Date object for single selection, as Array of strings or Date objects
+* `date`    String, Date or array   The selected date(s) as string (will be converted to Date object based on the format suplied) and Date object for single selection, as Array of strings or Date objects
 * `flat`    boolean Whatever if the date picker is appended to the element or triggered by an event.
 Default false
 * `start`   integer The day week start.
 Default 1 (monday)
 * `prev`    string  HTML inserted to previous links.
 Default '◀' (UNICODE black left arrow)